Skip to content

 4. Design your Command Groups around your commands, or vice versa, thats up to you.
 But design it!

-Example Category Design
+Example Command Group Design

 Command GroupsDevicesCommands